 Cauldwell (2013) says students can “improve their decoding skills by repeating, changing, manipulating and interacting in a variety of ways with the sound substance”.
 Basically by playing around with the sound changes themselves, they become better able to ‘decode’ or understand these changes when they hear them.

 For example, if you tell students “going to” is pronounced gonna, they’ll probably accept it but may well forget it.
 If you spend 10 minutes getting students to practice saying gonna in a variety of sentences, they may have forgotten it by the next lesson.
 They probably won’t start using gonna themselves.
 But they’re probably more likely to recall it the next time they heargonna.
-When they hear gonna and understand… That’s what we’re aiming for.
+That’s what we’re aiming for – students hearing gonna and understanding.

 Q. Any other tips for starting out?